sorbet/sorbet/website/docs/union-types.md

   → View on sorbet.run
 </a>

-Similarly, any types specified in the `when` clause of a `case` statement will pass that information on to the body of that branch:
+Similarly, any classes specified in the `when` clause of a `case` statement will update Sorbet's knowledge of the types within the body of that branch:

 ```ruby
 class A